PeruZee/PlanetFunderInitiative/README.md

 # WHO WE ARE

-A Blockchain-ledger based transparent and charitable gaming platform.
+The fastest and most cryptographically Secure Provably Fair Blockchain-ledger based transparent and charitable gaming platform.
 We will develop 20 gaming products based on Stellar blockchain ledger.

 # NEWS